| Practice Description: |

 U.S. District Court, Northern District of Illinois, 1978

-Pro Hac Vice in Indiana, Arizona, Ohio, Colorado
+Pro Hac Vice: Indiana, Iowa, Arizona, Ohio, Colorado, Florida

 Year of Birth: 1950